yhkim0426/iOS_yhkim_fastcampus/FindingSingleton.md

 ex)

-- class name: description. (finder)
+- class name: description. (finder's name)

 results)
 - UIScreen: UIScreen has a mainScreen 'singleton', which refers to the screen on your iPhone, iPad, whatever.